Automatic Enrollment 401(k) Plans For Small Businesses

 An Automatic Enrollment 401(k) Plan Checklist

 Now that you are ready to get started, here are some tips:

 - Have you adopted a written 401(k) plan that provides for automatic enrollment?

-- Have you decided to hire a financial institution or retirement plan professional to help you set up and run the plan?
+- Have you decided to hire a financial institution or retirement plan professional to help you with setting up and running the plan?

 - Have you decided upon the percentage of compensation for the automatic employee contributions?
 Have you considered the level of employer contributions, whether optional or required?

-- Have you decided to set up your plan as an EACA and/or a QACA?
+- Have you decided to set up your plan as an EACA or a QACA?